How I Use a Modern Digital Envelope System to Make Paying Bills Easier (Cashless)

 This website may earn commissions from purchases made through links in this post.

-This modern envelope system is a twist on an old-fashioned technique for saving for the bills and other everyday expenses.
+This modern envelope system is a digital twist on an old-fashioned technique (now called cash stuffing) for saving for the bills and other everyday expenses.

 The envelope budgeting system has been around for a long time.